hzeller/rpi-rgb-led-matrix/README.md

 ports, one is the input and the other is the output to chain additional panels.
 Usually an arrow shows which of the connectors is the input.

-Here you see a Hub75 connector to be seen at the bottom of the RGB panel board:
+Here you see a Hub75 connector to be seen at the bottom of the RGB panel board including the arrow indicating the input direction:
 ![Hub 75 interface][hub75-arrow]

 Other boards are very similar, but instead of zero-indexed color bits